Welcome to the official website for actor Sendhil Ramamurthy!

 Born into a family of distinguished doctors, Sendhil originally attended Tufts University as a pre-med student, but after being cast in Timberlake Wertenbaker’s Our Country’s Good during his junior year, his career path took an abrupt turn from medicine to acting.

-He graduated with a bachelor's degree in history and then attended the Webber Douglas Academy of Dramatic Art in London.
-Sendhil remained in London and appeared in stage productions including A Servant of Two Masters, and on ITV's Ultimate Force and BBC's Casualty before moving to New York City.
+He graduated with a bachelor’s degree in history and then attended the Webber Douglas Academy of Dramatic Art in London.
+Sendhil remained in London and appeared in stage productions including A Servant of Two Masters, and on ITV’s Ultimate Force and BBC’s Casualty before moving to New York City.
 There, he appeared in several stage productions including Indian Ink and East is East.
+Sendhil returned to the stage in the Spring of 2019 as Imran in Rehana Lew Mirza’s Hatef**k, presented by WP Theater in partnership with Colt Coeur.
+Adrienne Campbell-Holt directs the work.
 Sendhil also appeared on the American soap opera Guiding Light as Lloyd, the faithful butler of Alexandra Spaulding.

 His other television work includes roles in the Grey’s Anatomy pilot where he memorably played “Intern #2”, CSI: Miami, NBC miniseries In the Beginning, Psych and Numb3rs.